 Every cat owner can relate to the anxiety that comes with leaving their beloved cats behind.
 Cat owners sometimes find themselves rooted to one place because of such worries.
-As someone thinking of permanently moving to Singapore, you may be wondering how safe your cat is going to be whenever you do need to travel.
+As someone thinking of permanently moving to this island, you may be wondering how safe your cat is going to be whenever you do need to travel.
 Worry no more!
 Singaporeans love our cats, too, and there are at least three cat boarding houses here — all of which are run by passionate cat lovers.

 Mutts & Mittens: The Lucky Cat Inn

 Located in Guillemard Road, The Lucky Cat Inn is a very popular cat boarding house that offers their kitty clients their own comfortably catified, air-conditioned units, complete with tofu kitty litter boxes.
 Each cat is charged about $30 for a unit, which also comes with a live camera that allows you to check on your precious little ones at any time of day — peace of mind whenever you travel!
 Should you require the service, they also offer pet transportation at an additional fee, beginning from $30, from Mondays to Saturdays.
 You do need to contact them directly for that at least a couple of days beforehand you intend to send your kitties, though.